Merge Excel files(sheets) into one

 So, now in single click without selecting any comparison options we've got the results.

 Part List 2.xlsx has being merged into Part List 1.xlsx.

 Color formatting is optional.
 Turn option Mark Changes when Merging ON, to enable it.

 xlCompare is powerful excel merge tool.
 Comparison Engine allows to implement all possible types of merge operations you need on the daily basis.

 If we know all differences between worksheets - we can merge them in all ways.

-Armed with this merge utility you will greatly simplify your work with Excel worksheets, and make it more effective.
+Armed with this Excel merge tool you will greatly simplify your work with Excel worksheets, and make it more effective.

-Excel Compare is a good investment, which saves you time and money
+This Excel diff tool is a good investment, that saves you time and money.